From Zero to Merged: A Beginner's Guide to Landing Your First Open Source Pull Request

-Mar 10, 2026 681 views
+Mar 10, 2026 780 views

-My first pull request has been successfully merged into the @Forem open-source project — the platform that powers DEV Community, used by thousands of developers worldwide.
+My first pull request has been successfully merged into the @Forem open-source project β€” the platform that powers DEV Community, one of the most widely used developer communities on the web, with a global audience spanning thousands of engineers and technologists.

 How It Started